DanGrissom/hello-world-dr-dan-java/README.md

 **[SIGN-UP NOW!](https://mailchi.mp/e468e9e3efeb/helloworldwithdrdan)**

 # Syllabus
 This course is taught in 8 modules and mimics the education you'd obtain if you sat through an entire year of introductory programming at the university level.
-I've taught intro-level programming for 6+ years and am accutely aware of what beginners need to see and hear.
+I've taught intro-level programming for 6+ years and am acutely aware of what beginners need to see and hear.
 In short, **I DON'T SKIP STEPS!**.

 The 8 modules included in this course are as follows:
 1. [Basics](#module-1---basics)